 about me

-Nicole Chavez has covered a wide range of issues for more than a decade as a staff writer at CNN, the Austin American-Statesman and as a student journalist in half a dozen newsrooms in the United States and Mexico.
+She has been an editor and reporter at CNN, the Austin American-Statesman, and a student journalist in half a dozen newsrooms in the United States and Mexico.

-More recently, she has spent her time reporting about inequality and how people of color, both thrive and struggle.
-She has reported extensively about the aftermath of the 2019 Walmart shooting in El Paso, Texas — the deadliest attack on Latinos in modern history.
+She spent nearly four years solely reporting about inequality and how people of color, both thrive and struggle.
+Prior to that, she reported extensively about the aftermath of the 2019 Walmart shooting in El Paso, Texas — the deadliest attack on Latinos in modern history.

 Nicole graduated from The University of Texas at El Paso with a Bachelor of Arts in Multimedia Journalism and a Minor in Latin American and Border Studies.
 She is a former board member of the National Association of Hispanic Journalists, a Chips Quinn Scholar and The New York Times Journalism Institute alumna.

-When she is not reporting or editing, Nicole spends her time mentoring young journalists of color, especially first generation college students, traveling with her family or planning her next trip.
+When she is not reporting or editing, Nicole spends her time mentoring young journalists of color, especially first generation college students, traveling or planning her next trip.